nayname/IAMY/README.md

 🧩 Supported Object Types
 -------------------

-This project currently supports generating code for the following object types and corresponding Andromeda Apps:
+This project currently supports generating code for the following object types (based on CosmWasm framework and Andromeda Digital Objects):

 *   **marketplace** The Marketplace ADO is a smart contract that allows you to sell your NFTs in a marketplace.